ashikurofuto/vibecraft-framework/README.md

 ---

-### 6. Continue in a new chat
+### 6️⃣ Continue in a new chat

 ```bash
 vibecraft context                        # copies context.md to clipboard
 vibecraft context --skill implement      # context + skill prompt
 ```

-Paste into a new LLM chat — the agent knows exactly where you are.
+Paste into a new LLM chat — the agent knows exactly where you left off.

 ---

-### 7. Roll back a skill run
+### 7️⃣ Roll back a skill run

-Every `vibecraft run` takes a snapshot before executing.
+Every `vibecraft run` takes a snapshot before executing, so you can always undo.
-To undo a run that produced bad output:

 ```bash
 vibecraft snapshots              # list available snapshots